realityexpander/How_to_program_from_ground_up/README.md

        70 GOSUB 100
        80 PRINT "Output 2: "; Z
        90 END
-       100 REM ADD 2 NUMBERS, RETURN IN Z  <-- This start of a "subroutine", REM is a "remark" or "comment" and is ignored by the program
+       100 REM ADD X + Y NUMBERS, RESULT IN Z  <-- This start of a "subroutine", REM is a "remark" or "comment" and is ignored by the program
        110 LET Z = X + Y
        120 RETURN  <-- end of a "subroutine", return execution to the line after the "GOSUB" statement